deepmedia/Transcoder/README.md

 Take a look at the demo app for a real example or keep reading below for documentation.

-***Note***: *this project is an improved fork of [ypresto/android-transcoder](https://github.com/ypresto/android-transcoder).
+*Note: *this project is an improved fork of [ypresto/android-transcoder](https://github.com/ypresto/android-transcoder).
-It features a lot of improvements over the original project, including:
+It features a lot of improvements over the original project, including:*

-- Multithreading support
+- *Multithreading support*
-- Various bugs fixed
+- *Various bugs fixed*
-- [Input](#data-sources): Accept content:// Uris and other types
+- *[Input](#data-sources): Accept content Uris and other types*
-- [Real error handling](#listening-for-events) instead of errors being thrown
+- *[Real error handling](#listening-for-events) instead of errors being thrown*
-- Source project is over-conservative when choosing options that *might* not be supported.
-We prefer to try and let the codec fail
+- *Source project is over-conservative when choosing options that *might* not be supported.
+We prefer to try and let the codec fail*
-- More convenient APIs for transcoding & choosing options
+- *More convenient APIs for transcoding & choosing options*
-- Configurable [Validators](#validators) to e.g. **not** perform transcoding if the source video is already compressed enough
+- *Configurable [Validators](#validators) to e.g. **not** perform transcoding if the source video is already compressed enough*
-- Expose internal logs through Logger (so they can be reported to e.g. Crashlytics)
+- *Expose internal logs through Logger (so they can be reported to e.g. Crashlytics)*
-- Handy utilities for track configuration through [Output Strategies](#output-strategies)
+- *Handy utilities for track configuration through [Output Strategies](#output-strategies)*
-- Handy utilities for resizing*
+- *Handy utilities for resizing*

 ## Setup